deeplearning4j/deeplearning4j/quickstart.md

 #### A Taste of Code

 Deeplearning4j is a domain-specific language to configure deep neural networks, which are made of multiple layers.
-The core data structure is a `MultiLayerConfiguration`, which organizes those layers and their hyperparameters.
+Everything starts with a `MultiLayerConfiguration`, which organizes those layers and their hyperparameters.

-Hyperparameters are variables that determine how a net learns; they include how many times to update the weights of the model, how to initialize those weights, which optimization algorithm to use, which activation function to attach to the nodes, and how fast the model should learn.
+Hyperparameters are variables that determine how a neural network learns.
+They include how many times to update the weights of the model, how to initialize those weights, which optimization algorithm to use, which activation function to attach to the nodes, and how fast the model should learn.
 This is what one configuration would look like:

 ``` java
     MultiLayerConfiguration conf = new NeuralNetConfiguration.Builder()